stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

-We make function `implName` for generating the name of the implementation function available, to allow interface implementation depending on other implementations to access this name.
+We make function `implName` for generating the name of the implementation function available, to allow interface implementations depending on other implementations to access this name.
 Is is for instance required in the implemenation of `Ord'` (see below).